MaxRan92/minesweeper/README.md

                 self.show(r, c, flag)

 3) **To define a victory**

   While for losing you just need to dig in the wrong place (quite easy to code), for victory the logic is more interesting.
   Win comes when all the "safe" cells are dug.
 This is obtained storing in a set (which hosts unique values) a series of tuple with two numbers representing the coordinates of already dug cells.
   The set lenght (which corresponds to the number of cells dug) was at first compared to the total number of the cells: if they were equal, means that we uncovered all the cells safely! ... but that is not possible!

-  The total number of cells contains also those with a mine, hence it is impossible to win digging also them.
+  The total number of cells contains also those with a mine, hence it is impossible to win digging every cell.
-  The solution is in the code below: a while loop that makes you play until the number of shown cells equals the total number of cells of the board, minus the number of bombs.
+  The solution is in the code below: a while loop that makes the user play and dig until the number of shown cells equals the total number of cells of the board, minus the number of bombs.

         # loop that keeps running until all the cells that do not
         # contain bombs are shown
         while len(self.shown) < self.board_size ** 2 - self.bomb_num:

 4) **To avoid bomb at the first dig**

   As per official rules, the first dig should not return a bomb.
 That would be frustrating!
-  I was able to implement it easily with the code below: if the shown set has a lenght of zero, meaning no cells have been dug, and the player is so unfortunate to dig   a BOMB at his first trial, keep recreating a table until that cell is safe.
+  However, this feature was easily implemented adding the code below: if the shown set has a lenght of zero, meaning no cells have been dug, and the player is so unfortunate to dig a bomb at his first trial, the code keep recreating a complete table until that first chosen cell is safe.

         if len(self.shown) == 0:
           while self.board[x][y] == BOMB: